-Historian, Israel Eldad, stresses the urgency Israelis feel to rebuild a Temple.
+Jewish historian, Israel Eldad, stresses the urgency Israelis sense to rebuild their Temple.
 "From David's liberation of Jerusalem until the construction of the Temple by Solomon, only one generation passed.
 So it is with us."

-When asked what will become of the mosque, Eldad replied, "Who knows?
+When asked what'll happen to the mosque, Eldad replied, "Who knows?
 Perhaps, an earthquake."

 But I believe a more creative solution will be found...

-Notice, in verse 1, John is told to measure the Temple, but he gets further instructions in verse 2, "But leave out the court which is outside the temple, and do not measure it, for it has been given to the Gentiles."
+Notice, in verse 1 John is told to measure the Temple, but he gets further instructions in verse 2, "But leave out the court which is outside the temple, and do not measure it, for it has been given to the Gentiles."